 Sam Lavigne is an artist and educator whose work deals with data, surveillance, cops, natural language processing, and automation.
 He has exhibited work at Lincoln Center, SFMOMA, Pioneer Works, DIS, Ars Electronica, The New Museum, the Smithsonian American Art Museum, and his work has been covered in the New Yorker, the Washington Post, the Guardian, Motherboard, Wired, the Atlantic, Forbes, NPR, the San Francisco Chronicle, the World Almanac, the Ellen Degeneres Show and elsewhere.

 He has taught at ITP/NYU, The New School, and the School for Poetic Computation, and was formerly Magic Grant fellow at the Brown Institute at Columbia University, and Special Projects editor at the New Inquiry Magazine.
+He is currently an Assistant Professor in the Department of Design at UT Austin.

-- videogrep: creates automatic video supercuts
+- videogrep: python script to create automatic video supercuts

-- audiogrep: creates automatic audio supercuts
+- audiogrep: python script to create automatic audio supercuts

 - vidpy: video editing and compositing in python